Sumit00003/Balshodhaka/README.md

-# Balshodhaka - Finding Strength
+# Balshodhaka - Finding Strength - Form Brute Forcer
 This Tools Scan Websites Login Form for weak or breached passwords by performing controlled Brute-Force by a Wordlists.

 1) You may require to change the data_dict in the python file.